top of page

 Unearthed Gilding Copper Knockers (Fu Shou) From Mausoleum of Emperor Yang of Sui — Capital Museum (Photo by Dongmaiying)

-A Glorious Person and A Failed Monarch
+A Glorious Persona and a Failed Monarch

 As a favorite child of his brilliant and powerful parents, Yang Guang was intelligent, caring, handsome, and polite.